felixlopz/hubrise-test-task/content/apps/uber-eats/en/terminology.md

 | Partner       | Account     | Business brand.                     |
 | Store         | Location    | The actual restaurant.              |
 | Store UUID    | Location ID | ID of the restaurant.               |

+## Service Types

+Uber Eats offers three types of services to its customers.

+- **Delivery by Uber Eats**: Uber Eats delivers the order to the customer.
+- **Restaurant delivery**: You are responsible for delivering the order to the customer.
+- **Takeaway**: The customer collects the order from your restaurant.